intuit/Trapheus/README.md

 6. Once the restore is complete and the db-instance or db-cluster is available, the final step is to **Delete** the initially renamed instance or cluster(along with its instances) which was retained for failure handling purposes.
 Executed using lambdas created for deletion purposes, once the deletion is successful, the pipeline is complete.

 7. At any step, the retries with backoff and failure alerts are handled in every step of the state machine.
 If there is an occurrence of a failure, an SES email alert is sent as configured during the setup.
+Optionally, if `SlackWebhookUrls` was provided in the [setup](#slack-setup), failure notifications will also be sent to the appropriate channels.

 8. If the restore step fails, as part of failure handling, the **Step-4** of instance/cluster rename is reverted to ensure that the original db-instance or db cluster is available for use.